LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/remote-repository.rst

 Remote Repositories
 ===================

-Local, Remote, Github, Oh My!
+Local, Remote, GitHub, Oh My!
 -----------------------------

 So far, the book has covered how to setup a Git repository on the local machine.